CodingwithKarim/AgentK/README.md

 ---

 ## API Keys
-**IMPORTANT**: You must sign up for API keys from each provider you wish to use: You won't be able to run interference otherwise since the request payload requires it.
+**IMPORTANT**: You must sign up for API keys from each provider you wish to use: You won't be able to run inference otherwise since the request payload for all provider endpoints require it.
+Once you've grabbed your API keys, make sure to drop them into the AgentK_config.json file.
+You can skip this step for any providers you dont intend to use.

 - [OpenAI API Keys](https://platform.openai.com/api-keys)
 - [Anthropic API Keys](https://console.anthropic.com/settings/keys)